NjitS37/TF-IDF-Wikiscraper/README.md

 Where `input.txt` is the `.txt` file containing the list of URLs and `wordlist.txt` is the output file containing the scraped wordlist. `N` is the length of the returned wordlist, and `ngram_min` is the minimum and `ngram_max` is the maximum of how many words a term in the wordlist can exist of.
 When not specified, the standard value for `N` is 10000, and the standard values for `ngram_min` and `ngram_max` are 1.
 An option `include_weights` is also included, where weights are added before the word separated by a space, so that PCFG merging can be applied to this wordlist.

 The script will output the terms with the highest average TF-IDF values for all scraped articles.
 These terms can be considered the most relevant across the provided Wikipedia articles.

+The code is available in English and Dutch.
+For the Dutch version, a text file with common stop words is provided, which is needed to clean the scraped articles (https://github.com/stopwords-iso).